 Then about 1-2 hours before landing, I do this in reverse.
 I put back on my pre-flight ensemble with a fresh pair of socks and underwear.

-You will feel slightly grimy after a long haul flight in economy no matter what you do to yourself BUT this tip can make you feel at least a little more presentable when you land.
+You will feel slightly grimy after a long haul flight in economy no matter what you do to yourself.
+However, this tip can make you feel at least a little more presentable when you land.
 It is one of my best tips for how to survive long haul flights in economy.

-For me, this is the single most important thing that helps me survive a long flight in economy class.
-Ok, yes I am a planner.
+For me, this is the single most important thing that helps me figure out how to survive long haul flights in economy class.
+Ok, yes, I am a planner.
 I like to plan everything.
 However, I am not suggesting you get all crazy here with Google Docs scheduling your bathroom breaks and what not.
 Just relatively know how long your flight is and plan accordingly in your mind.
 For me it goes something like this:

 Hours 3-5: Everyone else is usually sleeping except me.
 I normally watch a movie or programs I’ve downloaded on my iPad.
-A typical movie is about two hours so if you can find something that really interests you take advantage of it.
-After my movie watching, I get up and go the bathroom mostly to stretch and get up out of my seat.
+A typical movie is about two hours.
+So, if you can find something that really interests you, take advantage of it.
+After my movie watching I get up and go the bathroom.
+Mostly to stretch and also to get up out of my seat.
 This is really important.

 Hours 7-8: Ok this is about the time I start going stir crazy.
 If I can find another movie to get interested in I do.
 My butt is normally started to go numb I am generally fidgety.
 I will take another bathroom/stretch break.
 I will probably try and close my eyes, again and again, it’s no use.
-The important thing is just to try to relax and get some sort of rest even if it is not full on sleeping.
+The important thing is just to try to relax.
+Get some sort of rest even if it is not full on sleeping.

 Hours 8-11: It’s the final countdown!
 Depending on the length of you flight people are starting to wake up.
 Flight attendants are serving the last meal or snack and people all around you an anxious AF to get off the plane.
-This is when I go and freshen up, change my clothes, brush my teeth, put on my make-up, and just generally try to pep myself up to get off the plane.
-About 45 minutes before landing I start putting all my stuff back that I drug out during the flight, throwing away any trash I have, and just generally preparing for landing.
+This is when I go and freshen up, change my clothes, brush my teeth, and put on my make-up.
+I generally try to pep myself up to get off the plane.
+About 45 minutes before landing I start putting all my stuff back that I drug out during the flight.
+I also throw away any trash I have, and prepare for landing.
 I like to spend the last half hour of the flight calm and enjoying the landing view.

 Think of your time in smaller chunks instead of a whole whopping 11 hours or whatever your flight time is.
 Break the time into smaller, manageable sections.
 Psychologically this helps me cope and it never seems like I am on a never-ending flight to nowhere.

 If you are traveling with kids (not my specialty here) Nomad Together has a great blog post called “Activities and Snacks for Long Flights with Kids“.
 Also, one of my favorite family travel websites World Of Travels With Kids has a really great article on how to go screen-free on flights called “21 Awesome Screen free Airplane Activities for Kids“.
 Check them out for more tips on how to survive long haul flights in economy.